autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 ## Purpose / Role

-goal_planner generates a smooth path toward the goal and additionnlly searches for safe path and goa to execute dynamic pull_over on the road shoulders lanes following the traffic rules.
+goal_planner generates a smooth path toward the goal and additionally searches for safe path and goa to execute dynamic pull_over on the road shoulders lanes following the traffic rules.

 ## Design